HappyCerberus/cpp-coding-interview/manuscript/004_trees_001_theory.md

 <!-- https://compiler-explorer.com/z/KrTej6nxa -->

-While this might be tempting, and notably, this approach even makes sense from an ownership perspective, this approach suffers the same recursive destruction problem as the linked list.
+While this might be tempting, and notably, this approach even makes sense from an ownership perspective, this approach suffers the recursive destruction problem as the linked list.

-When working with well-balanced trees, this problem might not manifest; however, a forward-only linked list is a valid binary tree.
-Therefore we can still easily trigger the problem.
+When working with well-balanced trees, the problem might not manifest; however, a forward-only linked list is still a valid binary tree.
+Therefore, we can easily trigger the problem.

 {caption: "A demonstration of a problem caused by recursive destruction."}
 ```cpp